dmacguigan/gdiPipeline/README.md

 # STEP 2
 # Using a text editor, modify parameters like "burnin", "samplefreq", and/or "nsample"
 # in the ctlTemplate.ctl file if necessary before proceeding.
 You may also want to
-# specify finetune values based on preliminary runs if mixing/convergence is an issue.
+# specify "finetune" values based on preliminary runs if mixing/convergence is an issue.

 # STEP 3
 # create directories and files for BPP runs